uzzielperez/uzzielperez.github.io/_posts/2020-07-14-ScrambledEggSeries.md

 If you're feeling up to it, you can take some lessons from "[Seth and *insert name of friend here* clear the air](https://www.youtube.com/results?search_query=seth+and+kristen+clear+the+air)".
 I highly recommend the ones with Fred Armisen, Kristen Wiig and Andy Samberg.

----

-My next question is, "In what ways am I annoying to live with?". **spaces out**

 ## Nirvana is everywhere

 To be continued tomorrow....